Oranchar7/ai-contract-review/replit.md

 # Overview

 AI Contract Review is a FastAPI-based web application that provides AI-powered contract analysis and risk assessment.
 The system allows users to upload contract documents (PDF or DOCX), processes them using OpenAI's GPT-5 model, and provides detailed analysis including risk scores, risky clauses identification, and recommendations for missing protections.
-The application features a responsive web interface, optional email notifications, and data persistence through Firebase Firestore.
+The application features a responsive web interface, optional email notifications, data persistence through Firebase Firestore, and enhanced RAG capabilities with comprehensive best practices from authoritative legal sources.

 # User Preferences